 Filing of Application

-All zoning map or text amendment applications shall be filed with the Director or Designee in accordance with the requirements of Chapter 19.14.
-The Director or Designee shall forward the application to the Planning Commission for further review and recommendation no later than 90 days from the date the application is deemed complete.
+All zoning map or text amendment applications shall be filed with the Director or Designee in accordance with this Chapter.
+The Director or Designee shall forward the application to the Planning Commission for further review and recommendation after the date the application is deemed complete.

 Disapproval of an application to amend the zoning map shall preclude the filing of another application to amend the zoning map to reclassify the same parcel of property, or any portion thereof to the same zone classification, or if the application is for a commercial classification to the same or any other commercial classification, within one year of the date of the final disapproval of the application unless the council finds that there has been a substantial change in the circumstances or sufficient new evidence since the disapproval of the application to merit consideration of a second application within the one-year time period.